ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 Option one is always to work on your own system.
 Maybe command-line args are relevant to you.
 Maybe running a system across multiple machines is relevant for you.
 Or maybe not.

 If you want to exercise the things just demonstrated, you could add a command-line argument to the distributed word-count program.
 For example, you could make it count only a particular word, or optionally count characters, or something else.
-Or you could entirely separately change the distributed functionality.
+Or you could change the distributed functionality without any command-line fiddling.
 (You could make it a distributed neural net training program, for example.)

 Here are some links that might be helpful: